 Place bacon on a baking tray, with the almonds spread out next to it.
 Place in a 475 degree oven, keeping an eye on the almonds to make sure they don’t color too much.
 The bacon should crisp in the same amount of time needed to toast the almonds, but simply remove one or the other if it is getting too far ahead.

 Drain beans and peas from ice bath and place in salad bowl.
 Add olive oil and 4-5 TBL of lemon juice, to taste.
 Add cheese and mint.
 Toss and season to taste − it should have an amazing flavor of sweet peas, tangy lemon, fragrant mint and a softness and roundness from the cheese.
 A balance is good, but you should also trust your own personal judgment.

-Divide on plates.
-Sprinkle the bacon over and serve.
+Divide on plates, sprinkle on bacon and serve.